alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-02-29-reverse-engineer-eg.markdown

 ---
 layout: post
 title:  "Reverse Engineering Expected Goals"
-date:   2020-02-29 13:15:16 +0200
+date:   2020-02-29 09:15:16 +0200
 categories: statistics
 ---
 In this post we are going to look again a the 2018-2019 Premier League season and try to reverse engineer bookmakers odds to get the expected goals for each team.
-Then we are going to try to improve on these models and reduce our reliance on bookmakers odds.
+Then, we are going to try to improve on these models and reduce our reliance on bookmakers odds.

 We are going to use publicly available data, downloaded from [here](https://datahub.io/sports-data/english-premier-league#readme).
 In case the link disappears, here is a [local copy]({{site.url}}/assets/season-1819_csv.csv) of the csv file used for this analysis.
 The explanation for the columns can be found [here]({{site.url}}/assets/data_explanation.txt)